 A good test for comprehensiveness can be as follows: if the author decides to leave on a two-week vacation, can work resume smoothly and efficiently for the entire period of her absence?

-As with any piece of technical documentation, the quantity and relevance of the presented information ultimately decide its usefulness and accessibility.
+As with any technical documentation, the quantity and relevance of the presented information ultimately decide its usefulness and accessibility.

 6.6 Make It An Easy Read

 6.6.1 What It Means